joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 Throughout the development process I ran into two instances of risk that showed the current state of (im)maturity of the technology.

-When I first started the project, I built out the CLUADE.md and CLAUDE_LOG.md files in the empty project directory.
-When I aasked Claude to create the new SvelteKit site, the SvelteKit CLI couldn't scaffold the site because the directory was not empty.
+When I first started the project, I built out the CLAUDE.md and CLAUDE_LOG.md files in the empty project directory.
+When I asked Claude to create the new SvelteKit site, the SvelteKit CLI couldn't scaffold the site because the directory was not empty.
 To attempt to solve this problem, Claude created a `./backup` directory with the two files in it to try to resolve this.
 Since this was in the same directory, the SvelteKit CLI still failed.
 To resolve this failure, Claude deleted the `./backup` directory, successfully creating the site scaffold.
-However, when it then tried to restore the files from the `./backup` directory, it found that it had been deleted..
+However, when it then tried to restore the files from the `./backup` directory, it found that it had been deleted.
 This is reminiscent of the recent deletion of a production database by an AI agent [[1](https://x.com/jasonlk/status/1946069562723897802)].

 While this was happening, I was directly observing the agent and saw where it was going and was able to save the few minutes of rework by quickly making a copy of the `./backup` directory outside of the scope of the project directory.
-While this experience might be scary because the "backup" nature of it, in general this highlights another gap in file system state management capabilities of an agent's working memory.
+While this experience might be scary because of the "backup" nature of it, in general this highlights another gap in file system state management capabilities of an agent's working memory.

 The other unexpected behavior was from the collaborative nature between human and LLM.
 Claude had made some changes to a handful of files while working on a feature.
 Afterward, I decided that I wanted to remove a specific section on each page and update the background colors of the divs that were surrounding it.
 This was easy enough to do and was faster if I did it manually.
-However, While working on the next part of the task, Claude saw the changes, decided that they somehow changed when they shouldn't have, and added the changes back in.
+However, while working on the next part of the task, Claude saw the changes, decided that they somehow changed when they shouldn't have, and added the changes back in.

 Maybe this wouldn't have happened if I would have either committed those changes right after making them or if I had explicitly alerted Claude that I made some manual changes.
 Either way, I think this points to another gap in the file system state management process of coding agents.
-How do we effectivley manage the state of the file system and determine if changes to it should be accepted or should be fixed?
+How do we effectively manage the state of the file system and determine if changes to it should be accepted or should be fixed?

 In the meantime, I have yet to find a smooth way of utilizing git inside of the agentic coding